terraform-provider-openstack/terraform-provider-openstack/docs/resources/lb_pool_v1.md

 * `monitor_ids` - (Optional) A list of IDs of monitors to associate with the pool.

-* `member` - (Optional) An existing node to add to the pool.
-Changing this updates the members of the pool.
-The member object structure is documented below.
-Please note that the `member` block is deprecated in favor of the `openstack_lb_member_v1` resource.

-The `member` block supports:

-* `address` - (Required) The IP address of the member.
-Changing this creates a new member.

-* `port` - (Required) An integer representing the port on which the member is hosted.
-Changing this creates a new member.

-* `admin_state_up` - (Required) The administrative state of the member.
-Acceptable values are 'true' and 'false'.
-Changing this value updates the state of the existing member.

-* `tenant_id` - (Optional) The owner of the member.
-Required if admin wants to create a pool member for another tenant.
-Changing this creates a new member.

 ## Attributes Reference

 The following attributes are exported: